apache/rocketmq-externals/README.md

   </mirrors>
   ```

-* if you use the rocketmq < 3.5.8,please add -Dcom.rocketmq.sendMessageWithVIPChannel=false when you start rocketmq-console-ng
+* if you use the rocketmq < 3.5.8,please add -Dcom.rocketmq.sendMessageWithVIPChannel=false when you start rocketmq-console-ng(or you can change it in ops page)
 * change the rocketmq.config.namesrvAddr in resource/application.properties.(or you can change it in ops page)

 #UserGuide